Overview of the Major Events for GSIS Students

-Information on admission procedures will be enclosed with the acceptance letter.
-Successful applicants should submit their admission documents and make payment of tuition.
+Information on admission procedures and the relevant forms are included with your letter of acceptance.
+Successful applicants should submit their admission forms and make the first tuition payment before orientation.

-Orientation is held through the e-learning system.
-After self-introduction to professors and other students, and setting up your PC, accepted students begin preparation for e-learning.
-In addition, accepted students will plan their learning schedule for the next two years, receiving advice from professors and senior students.
+Orientation is carried out through our e-learning system.
+After making self-introductions to their professors and colleagues and setting up their PC, new students begin preparation for enrollment using e-learning.
+Here new students will also plan their learning schedule for the next two years while receiving advice from professors and upperclassmen.

-Accepted students can participate in the joint entrance ceremony held at Kumamoto University.
-The entrance ceremony for the Graduate School of Instructional Systems will be held on a separate schedule (held simultaneously in Tokyo and Kumamoto).
-At the entrance ceremony, student identification and log-in information required for e-learning will be distributed.
-This is a rare opportunity to actually meet the professors and other students, and it is highly recommended that accepted students attend this ceremony.
+New students can participate in the general entrance ceremony of Kumamoto University.
+After that, a separate entrance ceremony specifically for the Graduate School of Instructional Systems is also held simultaneously in Tokyo and Kumamoto.
+At this entrance ceremony, students receive identification and login information required to access the e-learning courses.
+As this ceremony is a rare opportunity to actually meet the professors and other students of the program, attendance is highly recommended.

-Some subjects also offer classroom lessons for intensive lectures.
-Students can attend these lectures at the location of convenience, either in Tokyo or in Kumamoto.
-Even when missing a class for unavoidable reason, e.g., work, the lesson will be distributed as VOD at a later date, and students can make up any classes missed.
+Some courses also include classroom lectures for intensive learning.
+Students can attend these lectures in either Tokyo or Kumamoto, as convenient for them.
+Attendance is encouraged but not mandatory; if a student needs to miss a lecture for an unavoidable reason, e.g., it conflicts with their work schedule, the lecture will also be distributed as a VOD at a later date, and that student can view it to make up for their absence.

-Research presentations will be held at Kumamoto University.
-Past research themes can be viewed on the research activity page.
+Research presentations are held on site at Kumamoto University.
+Previous graduates’ research topics and presentations can be viewed on the “Research” page.

-As a professional in e-learning, students completing their courses are expected to be involved in in-house education/training, e-learning companies in the private sector, and lesson assistance/distance education at higher education institutions.
-In addition, students can advance to the doctoral program and aim to become a professor or researcher, or to work as a researcher at a company research institute.
-This site will continue to introduce the active roles played by students who have completed their courses.
+As professionals in e-learning, we hope that all of our graduates will be involved in company-internal education/training, e-learning companies working in the private sector, or educational assistance/distance learning departments at higher education institutions.
+Alternatively, students may elect to advance to the doctoral program and aim to become a university professor or researcher, or a researcher at a research institute.
+We will continue to update this site to introduce the many varieties of active roles played by our graduated students.